 What is a pretrial diversion program?

 A pretrial diversion (PTD) program is a way first-time drug offenders can avoid prosecution.
-PTD programs offer first-time offenders a chance to dismiss their case after a period of one to two years, if they can fulfill PTD program obligations under the supervision of a probation officer.
+PTD programs offer first-time offenders a chance to dismiss their case after a period of one to two years, if they can fulfill PTD program obligations under the supervision of a probation officers.
 PTD program requirements can involve community service, counseling services, drug treatment and payment of fees, although the requirements will depend upon each person’s individual case.

 Are you eligible?